 6. Amphipod Xinglet Reflective Vest

-A must-have for runners that like running at night or want an added safety feature, the Amphipod Xinglet is a simply-designed reflective vest runners wear for visibility.
+A must-have for runners who like running at night or who just want an added safety feature, the Amphipod Xinglet is a simply-designed reflective vest.

-These minimalist vests have airy construction designed not to trap moisture but boast 40% more reflective area than other products.
+These minimalist vests have airy construction designed to not trap moisture, and boast 40% more reflective area than other products.
 They’re soft and chafe-free, offering ease of movement, and are fully adjustable for both waist size and height.
-The Xinglet comes in a variety of colors and features a quick on or off front clip.
+The Xinglet comes in a variety of colors and features a quick on/off front clip.